Nicola Bulley: Timeline of events since her disappearance

-Police are still searching for missing mother-of-two Nicola Bulley, 19 days since she vanished.
+A body found in a Lancashire river has been identified as missing mother-of-two Nicola Bulley, police have said.

+The body was found on Sunday morning in the River Wyre, around a mile from where the the mother-of-two was last seen.

-Ms Bulley disappeared while walking her springer spaniel Willow in the village of St Michael’s on Wyre, Lancashire, after she dropped her two daughters – aged six and nine – at school on January 27.
+She had been walking her dog in St Michael’s on Wyre after dropping her daughters, aged six and nine, at school on January 27.

-At 8.26am Ms Bulley left her home with her two daughters, aged six and nine, dropping them off at school and engaging in a brief conversation with another parent around 15 minutes later.
+At 8.26am Ms Bulley left her home with her two daughters, aged six and nine, dropping them off at school and engaging in a brief conversation with another parent around 15 minutes later, Lancashire Police has said.

-She then took Willow for a walk along the path by the River Wyre at 8.43am, heading towards a gate in the lower field and was later seen by dog walker who knew her.
+She then took her spaniel, Willow, for a walk along the path by the River Wyre at 8.43am, heading towards a gate and bench in the lower field.

+She was seen by a dog walker who knew her at around 8.50am, and their pets interacted briefly before they parted ways, according to the force.

 At 8.53am, Ms Bulley sent an email to her boss, followed by a message to her friends six minutes later, before logging on to a Microsoft Teams call at 9.01am.